Psychosomatic Medicine Fellowship Program Overview

 - Project implementation, data collection, analysis, and interpretation

 It is hoped that residents who participate in research for 6 months will be able to contribute to a manuscript for peer-review publication.
-For residents participating for 12 months, it is hoped that findings will be presented at a regional or national meeting and that a peer-review manuscript will be under review or in press by the end of the fellowship.
+For Fellows participating for 12 months, it is hoped that findings will be presented at a regional or national meeting and that a peer-review manuscript will be under review or in press by the end of the fellowship.

 Outstanding active research programs exist in the areas of: